-The pair enjoyed a deep and enduring friendship despite their differences.
+The pair who ruled during World War II enjoyed a deep and enduring friendship despite their differences.

 So strong was the relationship between the two that the Queen wrote the former prime minister a handwritten letter when he retired and broke protocol at his funeral.